Why is Conditioner Important?

 How Does Fortero Revitalizing Conditioner Help With Hair Loss?

 Fortero Revitalizing Conditioner is a hair loss conditioner.
-The lack of hair conditioner in your hair care routine is actually hurting you more than it’s helping.
+The lack of hair conditioner is actually more damaging to your hair than it is helpful.

-In fact, most people don’t know this but: The lack of conditioning has been tied to certain types of baldness in men.
+As a matter of fact: The lack of conditioning hair properly has been tied to certain types of baldness in men.

 Fortero Shampoo and Conditioner provides a two-fold solution to these problems: